LinerSu/nyu-pl-sum19-rec/Class 03/README.md

   - Expression is evaluated **only the first time** its value is needed
   - Subsequent reads from the formal will use the value computed earlier
   - No assignment to formal

+###  How to calculate the values of several variables in the parameter passing modes?

+1. Call by value --- values are copied by actual parameters when they pass.

+2. Call by reference --- formal parameter is the actual one (change formal also change actual).

+3. Call by name --- formal parameter is bound by expression (execute formal by executing the expression), the parameter is evaluated until it will be used.

 ### Sample Question
 Consider this following code:
 ```scala